hiperwalk/hiperwalk/docs/install/index.rst

 HPC Prerequisites
 =================

+This section and the ones that follow are intended for developers of the Hiperwalk package.
-Before proceeding, it's advisable to update and upgrade your Ubuntu packages.
+Before proceeding, it is advisable to update and upgrade your Ubuntu packages.
 Execute the following commands:

 .. code-block:: shell